Season 4 Episode 9: The Last Drop Film: A Revolutionary New Tool for Professionals Working with Young People Around Coercive Control

-The problem of dating violence and coercive control among young people has been sorely overlooked, and educational resources are hard to find...until now!
-In order to make coercive control visible to youth and to fill a gap in professional education materials & intervention strategies for young people, we have partnered with the revolutionary new abuse prevention film, The Last Drop.
-In this Podcast interview, Ruth and David interview Adam Joel, the Writer and director of the Last Drop Film.
+The problem of dating violence and coercive control among young people has been sorely overlooked, and educational resources are hard to find.
+In order to make coercive control visible to youth and to fill a gap in professional education materials and intervention strategies for young people, we have partnered with the revolutionary new abuse prevention film The Last Drop.
+In this episode, Ruth and David chat with Adam Joel, the writer and director of the film.

-• How this film came to be, how a diverse group of Lived Experience Experts informed the film & what he hopes the film's impact will be.
+• How this film came to be, how a diverse group of Lived Experience Experts informed the film, and what he hopes the film’s impact will be

-• Why the way we tell the story of abuse is vital to preventing & intervening with abuse.
+• Why the way we tell the story of abuse is vital to preventing and intervening with abuse

-• How messaging & advocacy about domestic violence needs to include a focus on coercive control, not just physical violence
+• How messaging and advocacy about domestic violence needs to include a focus on coercive control, not just physical violence

 • How youth populations have unique patterns of coercive control, often invisible to adults, like digital coercion related to the social media world that is so important young people

-• Safe & Together Institute's role as Executive Producer on the film including producing a Professional Ally Guide as a companion to The Last Drop to assist professionals working with youth populations with strategies & tools when working with youth experiencing or perpetrating coercive control.
+• Safe & Together Institute’s role as Executive Producer on the film including producing an Ally Guide as a companion to The Last Drop to provide professionals with strategies and tools when working with youth experiencing or perpetrating coercive control

 Previous